mdlai/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > mkdir - creates a directory
+>> mkdir - creates a directory<br />
-rmdir - removes a directory
+rmdir - removes a directory<br />
-mv - can rename a file of the same type touch - creates an empty file less - views a file's contents page by page stream - views a file's contents
+mv - can rename a file of the same type<br />
+touch - creates an empty file<br />
+less - views a file's contents page by page<br />
+stream - views a file's contents<br />
-> - takes output from the left and writes it to the file on the right
+\> - takes output from the left and writes it to the file on the right<br />
->> - takes output from the left and appends it to the file on the right grep x y - searches for a string x in a file y export - creates an enviornment variable unset - removes an enviornment variable
+\>> - takes output from the left and appends it to the file on the right<br />
+grep x y - searches for a string x in a file y<br />
+export - creates an enviornment variable<br />
+unset - removes an enviornment variable<br />

 ---